snw35/reforge/README.md

 The purpose of each named volume is explained below:

- * `reforge-neo-config` - Webui settings files.
+ * `reforge-config` - Webui settings files.
- * `reforge-neo-extensions` - Any custom extensions installed by the user.
+ * `reforge-extensions` - Any custom extensions installed by the user.

 Clone the repo and start the compose project: